chamidullinr/ml-docker/jupyter-cv-mmlab/README.md

-# Jupyter Docker Image with OpenMMLab dependencies
+# Jupyterlab Docker Image with OpenMMLab dependencies

 The Docker image definition inherits from [jupyter-minimal-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-minimal-notebook) and includes Computer Vision packages like: